 National Clinical Audit

 The national audit report data was released in an open format on 12th April 2019.
-Download the report here and the additional appendices here.
+Download the final report here and the additional appendices here.
+The executive summary can be found here.

 The national audit report data was released in an open format on 12th April 2019 and reports the results of the national prospective audit of specialist rehabilitation following major trauma in England.